-- The documentation does not meet the law school's guidelines for such documentation - ➤ The requested accommodation is in conflict with the academic policies of the student's college or school - Providing the accommodations would fundamentally alter the program, course, or activity - The accommodation is not supported by the documentation - Providing the accommodation would pose a direct threat to the student or to others

-- Providing the accommodation would constitute an undue administrative or financial burden pursuant to the criteria established under the ADA and/or Section 504 - ➤ The accommodation is in opposition to the educational philosophy of the law school
+- 1. The documentation does not meet the law school's guidelines for such documentation. - 2.
+The requested accommodation is in conflict with the academic policies of the student's college or school. - 3.
+Providing the accommodations would fundamentally alter the program, course, or an essential component of the course of study. - 4.
+The accommodation is not supported by the documentation. - 5.
+Providing the accommodation would pose a direct threat to the student or to others. - 6.
+Providing the accommodation would constitute an undue administrative or financial burden to the University pursuant to the criteria established under the ADA and/or Section 504. - 7.
+The accommodation is in opposition to the educational philosophy and pedagogy of the law school.